You can create relations and/or dependencies between issues by using the right link type

 List of issue link types:

 Related to: This means the issues are related in some way.
-Example An issue mentions another, and you want to have a link to the other issue.
-Then 'Related to' is a good choice.
+For example if an issue mentions another and you want to have a link to the other issue, then 'Related to' is a good choice.
 This type has no directionality.

 Duplicates/Duplicated by: These link types are useful when you have managed to create two different identical issues.
 Create a Duplicate link, and close one issue, as you will have the link to the other.